lersakk/Zabbix-_User_Guilde/External Script/External Check.md

 ![User Mannal (14)](https://github.com/lersakk/ZabbixUserManual/assets/106941759/53c0ee98-f0c9-4e97-9fa7-0410b84ffee8)

-<h1>ตัวอย่างการทำ External Script เพื่อ Monitor ค่าประสิทธิภาพในการ Query ข้อมูลชื่อโดเมนบนระบบ DNS Server</h1>
+<h1>Example of making an External Script to monitor the efficiency of querying domain name information on the DNS Server system.</h1>

-## 1. การสร้าง File ที่ Directory ของ External Script
+## 1. Use the command to go to the directory where the external script files are stored.

-__Step 1 ใช้คำสั่งเพื่อเข้าไปที่ Directory ที่เก็บไฟล์ Script ภายนอก__
+__Step 1 Use the command to go to the directory where the external script files are stored.__

 __Command :__